How can I support my child?

 If your child is having emotional difficulties during the Exhibition, please put your child's mind at ease.
 The Exhibition should be challenging, but it certainly should not be stressful enough to cause your child anxiety.
 We all learn from our mistakes and if things don't go to plan it really doesn't matter in the long term.
 How your child performs during the Exhibition has absolutely no effect on how they are placed in Middle School at UNIS or other schools.
 You know your child better than anyone and it may be that the best support you can offer them, is to give them a cuddle or take their mind off school by playing a game and ensure they have balance and are relaxed.

 Attend the PYPx Event

-This year the date for parents to view the Exhibition will be Thursday April 25th from in the UNIS Performing Arts Centre, starting in the Theatre at 18.00 sharp.
+This year the date for parents to view the Exhibition will be Thursday April 23rd from in the UNIS Performing Arts Centre, starting in the Theatre (time TBA).

 What does the IB say is the parents' role during the Exhibition?

 - have an understanding of the purpose and requirements of the exhibition

 - support and encourage students and teachers throughout the process of inquiry

 - be informed by reading newsletters, attending meetings, checking school websites, talking with students

 - help students to access resources—people, places, media and information

 - act as mentors as required or appropriate